neufferk/spotify-hit-prediction/README.md

 Project Question: What makes a Spotify track popular?

-Using a public Kaggle dataset of Spotify songs, we have created a project to:
+Using a public Kaggle dataset of Spotify song, we have created a project to

-- Understand which parts of a song result in it being popular, for example, energy, tempo, and danceability;
+- Understand which parts of a song result in it being popular, for example, energy, tempo, danceability.
-- Train machine learning models to classify tracks as hit or not a hit using the features identified from the first part;
+- Train machine learning models to classify tracks as hit or not a hit using the features identified from the first part.
-- Make a recommendation for an artist on what aspects they should include in their song to ensure they make a hit.
+- Make a reccommendation for a recording label of what aspects they should include in a song to ensure they make a hit.

-Our goal is to help an artist decide what kind of song characteristics are more likely to succeed on Spotify.
+Our goal is to help an recording label decide what kind of song characteristics are more likely to succeed on Spotify.

 ---